nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 - **Average Salary Range in Large Businesses:**

 CFOs in large companies command the highest salaries, with the <a href="https://www.salary.com/research/salary/benchmark/chief-financial-officer-salary" target="_blank">75th percentile earning $561,559</a> and the 90th percentile earning $674,315 as of January 26, 2024.

+The average CFO salaries by company size in these firms are significantly greater than small and medium sized companies because there is more weight placed on company decisions.

 The exact salary can vary based on the specific revenue size and other factors such as industry and location.